Product Development Strategy Defined

 The term “product strategy,” much like the entire role of product management, doesn’t have a standard definition.
 It means different things at different companies.
-Some companies don’t have a product strategy at all.
+Some companies don’t have a product development strategy at all.

 However, as product management functions continue to proliferate both startups and large companies, it’s increasingly important for leaders to develop an effective product strategy.
 Doing so requires product leaders to step away from their (many) day-to-day responsibilities to think about the big picture.